-You’ve located tuna on the meter, hanging 75’ deep just below the thermocline.
-You shift into neutral, get your jigs over the side, and place them at a depth of exactly 90’.
+You’re trolling for yellowfin tuna when you see fish on the meter, hanging 75’ deep just below the thermocline.
+You shift into neutral, crank in the lines, get your jigs over the side, and place them at a depth of exactly 90’.
 Then you lock up the reel, tuck the rod butt under your arm, and on the fourth turn of the handle, WHAM!
 Thank goodness you had a death-grip on that rod because now it’s doubled over and line is flying off the reel at Ludicrous Speed.
-Let ‘em run, you can’t stop the initial surge of a 100 pound-plus bluefin without breaking something.
+Let ‘em run, you can’t stop the initial surge of a 100 pound-plus fish without breaking something.
 150 yards of spectra later, he’ll calm down.
 Good.
 Now do the pump-and-crank, and bring that big boy in.
 Half an hour later the gaff strikes home and hot-damn boys, we’re going to be grilling tuna steaks for a month.
-Congratulations—you’ve just become addicted to speed jigging.
+Congratulations — you’ve just become addicted to speed jigging.

 Just what separates speed jigging from other forms of jigging?
 The first difference is that there’s none of the sweep up/sweep down motion that we usually think of when jigging.
 Rather, it’s a drop, then reel-and-pump motion.
 Your hands are not used as a pivot point and the rod should remain on more or less the same vertical plane as you do the reel-and-pump.
 Both port and starboard hands lift up and drop down at the same time, with the right hand (assuming you’re a rightie) setting the pace by turning the crank.
 And that pace should be as quick as possible.
 Part of the reason speed jigging works is because the jig’s darting motion triggers a reaction strike from predators, and if you try and do it slowly the fish will react with a yawn.
 That’s why dedicated speed jigging reels are made with massive gears, featuring outrageously fast retrieve ratios.